-Prior to becoming a Math Teacher, Wilson had a 20-year career spanning academic research, product development consulting, and medical device R&D. Wilson’s teaching philosophy is heavily influenced by the research of Jo Boaler, Professor of Math Education, Stanford University, which sees math as a creative subject as opposed to an exercise of procedure memorization.
+Prior to becoming a Math Teacher, Wilson enjoyed a 20-year career spanning academic research, product development consulting, and medical device R&D. Wilson’s teaching philosophy is heavily influenced by the research of Jo Boaler, Professor of Math Education, Stanford University, who sees math as a creative subject as opposed to an exercise of procedure memorization.
 Wilson is excited about connecting classroom content to real-world applications for his students through his personal experience as a STEM professional.
-The importance of focus, coherence, and rigor is emphasized in the classroom.
+He has helped expand the computer-aided design curriculum at the 49ers STEM Leadership Institute.
+The importance of focus, coherence, and rigor is emphasized in his classroom.
 Wilson obtained his Bachelor’s degree in Aeronautical Engineering at Imperial College of Science, Technology, and Medicine in London, United Kingdom.
 He went on to complete his Master’s and Ph.D. in Aeronautics & Astronautics at Massachusetts Institute of Technology.
 Wilson obtained his Master’s in Education and Single-Subject Credential at Santa Clara University.

-Away from work, Wilson enjoys spending time with his family, which includes boy-girl twins entering middle school.
+Away from work, Wilson enjoys spending time with his family, which includes boy-girl twins currently in middle school.

 Glenn Lillie 8th Grade Geometry Honors Teacher

-Glenn Lillie has taught math at Cabrillo Middle School since 1996, and has been the Math Department Chair for the last eighteen years.
-As part of the SCUSD math liaison team, he works to develop district-wide curriculum, pilot materials, and assessments.
+Glenn Lillie has taught math at Cabrillo Middle School since 1996, and has been the math department chairperson for the last nineteen years.
+As part of the SCUSD math liaison team, he works to develop district wide curriculum, pilot materials, and assessments.
 Additionally, he has worked with Stanford University, as vice-principal of their summer school teaching program known as STEP.
 Growing up in Huntington Beach, California, Glenn graduated from California State University, Long Beach with a B.A. in Art and a professional clear multiple-subject teaching credential.
 Shortly after joining the Cabrillo family, he earned a supplementary mathematics teaching authorization through San Jose State, in order to teach math as a single subject.
 Additionally, he earned a M.A. in Education (Administration and Supervision) from San Jose State University.
-Glenn believes that an ideal learning environment should be a safe place for students to share ideas, take rises, and work collaboratively.
-He expects students to be prepared, to have the desire to work hard, and to be ready for any challenge.
+Glenn believes that an ideal learning environment should be a safe place for students to share ideas, take risks, and work collaboratively.
+He expects students to be prepared, have the desire to work hard, and be ready for any challenge.

 When not teaching Glenn enjoys playing golf, traveling, exercising, and doing small, home construction projects.

-She has 2 young adult children, 20 year old son, 23 year old daughter who just had a baby in April 2016 making her a grandmother.
+She has a son and a daughter who are young adults, and her daughter made her a grandmother in April 2016.
 In her little spare time, Ms. Spector enjoys painting and drawing.